Automotive Diagnostic Equipment

 Hybrid Electric Vehicles (HEV)

 Hybrid Electric Vehicles from Toyota, Lexus, Honda, Chevrolet, Ford and other manufacturers rely on a battery system that is separate from a traditional car battery.
 This battery system delivers electricity to the electric motor in the car.
 Like other batteries, these battery systems will loose their ability to hold a charge over time and will need to be reconditioned or replaced.
 Lower gas mileage is one indication that the battery system needs to be evaluated.
-At Hillside Auto Repair, we have invested in the equipment and training to evaluate and recondition battery systems for Hybrid Electric Vehicles.
+At Hillside Auto Repair, we have invested in the equipment and training to evaluate battery systems for Hybrid Electric Vehicles.
 We understand the investment you have made in your hybrid car and the environmental benefits these cars deliver.
 We are ready to help maintain the performance, high gas mileage, and proper working condition of your hybrid car so that you can continue to enjoy driving it for many years to come.